 A decision table technique is appropriate for functionalities how logic relationships among different inputs can be defined.
 Basically, we deal with a different set of input combinations in case of a decision table.

 In the case of Equivalence class partition, inputs are divided into different logical groups that exhibit the same behavior.
-Hence, it becomes easy designing test cases in a proper way.
+Hence, it becomes easy design test cases in a proper way.

-Q63).
-Define the boundary value analysis technique in software testing.
+63).
+Define the boundary value analysis technique in software testing?